 Want to know what to expect and what to do when you arrive at DBS?
 Diana, our Mexican and Dublin Business School Ambassador, has the answers…

-I’m in the midst of my first semester studying for a MBA (Master of Business Administration) with stream in Human Resource Management at Dublin Business School.
+I’m in the midst of my first semester studying for an MBA (Master of Business Administration) with a stream in Human Resource Management at Dublin Business School.
 The first question I wanted answered when choosing my study abroad destination was why DBS?
 My short answer?
 If you are looking specifically for high quality lectures with experienced teachers, or a friendly, inclusive and entertaining environment, this school has it all.

-As a second time international student (my first time was in San Francisco, California), my first impression of DBS was that I had arrived to a modern, organised space where everybody was busy and trying to find out what to do or who they should talk to, the vibe here felt youthful and vibrant.
+As a second time international student (my first time was in San Francisco, California), my first impression of DBS was that I had arrived at a modern, organised space where everybody was busy and trying to find out what to do or who they should talk to, the vibe here felt youthful and vibrant.

 During my first week, the main goal was to familiarise myself with the college IT services and platforms – this is where students can manage their personal profiles; view lecture information and gain access to the e-library services, as well as find out more about facilities including the library, student union office, career advisors, IT desk, administrative office, auditorium and classrooms.
-One of my favourite areas in DBS is the common room, a great place to socialise with other students by playing pool, having a snack or simply chilling while listening to some nice music and laying on cozy couches.
+One of my favourite areas in DBS is the common room, a great place to socialise with other students by playing pool, having a snack or simply chilling while listening to some nice music and laying on cosy couches.